Studio Archive · 2021–2024

 HTML Markdown Scrapling

-Preserved snapshots of three Tales of Pirates / PKO community forums: pkodev.com (166 threads), forum.ragezone.com (1,350 threads across 5 sections), and go-piratia.ru (167 threads, Russian).
-Stored in both original HTML and Markdown.
-Captured to preserve years of private-server development guides, mod releases, and engine reverse-engineering notes as community forums periodically go offline.
-Browse the archive →
+Preserved snapshots of three Tales of Pirates / PKO community forums, captured to preserve years of private-server development guides, mod releases, and engine reverse-engineering notes as community forums periodically go offline.
+Each forum is stored in both original HTML (unmodified) and Markdown (for easy search and reference) within the top-forums-archive repository.